centre-for-virus-research/CVR-Course-2026/docs/GroupPractical.md

 # Fifth task

-expand the alignment script to trim the reads with trim_galore first and use the trimmed reads for the alignment
+Expand the alignment script to trim the reads with trim_galore first and use the trimmed reads for the alignment

-# Fifth task
+# Sixth task

 Loop over the paired FQ and run spades to do de novo aseembly on each

 New script - run spades (4 threads) on

+# Extra

+populate the log file with as much info as you think is needed - number of raw reads, number of trimmed reads, number of unmapped reads, name of the reference seq (seq name not file name), average coverage, etc